miangoaren/miangoaren.github.io/_microbiome/00012_sandpiper.md

 ---
-title: "Post 13: Ubica donde vide tu bacteria con Sandpiper"
+title: "Post 13: Find where your bacterium lives with Sandpiper"
 collection: microbiome
 permalink: /microbiome/00012_sandpiper
 date: 2023-11-27